You may already be familiar with the basics of customer relationship management or CRM software for your business.

 By scanning business cards into your custom software, you never make another misdial or typo when calling or emailing anyone again.

 Your personal life is just as busy as your professional one.
 Whereas you might have an assistant at work who helps you check off more of your to-do list, you have no such luck at home.
-Luckily, a CRM program can become almost like your personal assistant.
+Luckily, a CRM software can become almost like your personal assistant.

 You can create a daily, weekly, or monthly calendar, tracking all your personal appointments and events.
 If these overlap with professional work arrangements, you’ll know right away.
 That allows you to make alternate plans early on rather than be stuck with two engagements on the same day and no way to make both.